 - Chronic bleeding

 - Not enough iron in the diet—common cause in infants, children, and pregnant women

-- Rapid growth cycles—may occur with infancy or adolescence
+- Rapid growth cycles—may happen in infant or children and teens

 - Breastfed infants who have not started on solid food after 6 months of age